 Material resulting from clearing and grubbing, grading, and other construction activities, or new material delivered to the Project Site, shall be stockpiled.
-The stockpile areas shall have the proper erosion and sediment controls installed to prevent the migration of sediments and materials.
+The stockpiles shall be located at least 100 feet from wetlands, waterbodies, and environmentally sensitive resources, and shall have the proper erosion and sediment controls installed to prevent the migration of sediments and materials.